BoiseState/CS321-resources/examples/junit-shapes/README.md

     javac -cp .:junit-platform-console-standalone-1.11.2.jar *.java

-(you may need to use `./` in front of junit so the system can look for the jar file in the current folder).
+(you may need to use `./` in front of `junit-` so the system will look for the jar file in the current folder).